kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * I continued working on the Making Websites Interactive section (59% complete) of the Frontend Mentor Frontend Dev path (19% complete) from Scrimba.
-    * I conintued working on and completed the Password Generator Solo Project.
+    * I continued working on and completed the Password Generator Solo Project.
     * I started working on the section of building a Chrome Extension (12% complete).

   ### Link to work: